shatteredcore/code-test-mondrian/README.md

 - You may not use 3rd-party libraries.
 - The code should work in the latest version of Chrome.
 - Above 600px wide, the composition should resemble the painting.
-- Below 600px wide, the composition should be a single column of rectangles with all similar colors grouped together.
+- Below 600px wide, the composition should be a single column of all the rectangles with all similar colors grouped together.
 - Hit it with the pretty stick; personalize the composition with some tasteful visual flair.

 ## Intructions